About Kirsten McKenzie

 I am the Module Coordinator for our new Brain, Behaviour & Cognition Module (PSY1160M) and run seminars for Research Skills (PSY2002M), as well as supervise final year Dissertation student projects and Masters students.
 I am also involved in the development of our new tutorial program.

-I am the Chair of the School’s Athena Swan Committee, the Deputy Chair of the School of Psychology Research Ethics Committee and organise the Evolution and Development Research Group Meetings.
+I am the Chair of the School’s Athena Swan Committee, the Deputy Chair of the School of Psychology Research Ethics Committee and the Deputy Chair of the Digital ID Working Group.

 Body Representation, Embodiment and Sensory Illusions, Sensory Integration